EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 To get a baseline for what is considered a "high-quality" assembly, we will first run a common assembly QC tool - `Busco` - on a published genome similar to the organism we are working with today.

-We also want to do the same with the another assembly but this time, instead of a hybrid assembly, we will look at an Illumina-only assembly made with `SPAdes` [GCA_001559895.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_001559895.1/)

 **Busco**

 `Busco` analysis uses the presence, absence, or fragmentation of key genes in an assembly to determine its quality.